SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE8/README.md

 - If it is still there what is the content of the state file?

 > [!TIP]
-> You can also use the `terraform state` command to inspect the state of the resources.
+> You can also use the `terraform state list` command to inspect the state of the resources.
 You find more information about that command in the [Terraform documentation](https://developer.hashicorp.com/terraform/cli/state/inspect).

 ## Summary